Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 Some services may not successfully restart when the deployment completes.

-To restart the midtier services, SSH to the midtier-0 VM instance and perform the following steps:
+To restart the middle tier services, SSH to the midtier-0 VM instance and perform the following steps:
 ```
 cd /opt/sas/config/Lev1
 ./sas.servers stop